-- 1.6 Whilst much can be achieved through the development of individual sites, understanding, identifying and supporting the delivery of wider opportunities is key to creating a place that builds on Wandsworth Town Centre's existing assets by: - strengthening links both within Wandsworth Town Centre itself and to the wider borough; - setting out how Wandsworth Town Centre and its surrounds will function in the future as a result of transformational change to the street network, pedestrian accessibility and individual site development (including the Town Hall site) - identifying the type of uses needed to support a successful Town Centre, which is sufficiently flexible to reflect structural changes in the economy and wider society - attracting inward investment and providing confidence to existing and potential new businesses that Wandsworth Town Centre is the place to be;
+- 1.6 Whilst much can be achieved through the development of individual sites, understanding, identifying and supporting the delivery of wider opportunities is key to creating a place that builds on Wandsworth Town Centre's existing assets by: - strengthening links both within Wandsworth Town Centre itself and to the wider borough; - setting out how Wandsworth Town Centre and its surrounds will function in the future as a result of transformational change to the street network, pedestrian accessibility and individual site development (including the Town Hall site) - identifying the type of uses needed to support a successful Town Centre, which is sufficiently flexible to reflect structural changes in the economy and wider society

-- securing investment in the public realm to enhance the visual attractiveness and accessibility of both Wandsworth Town Centre and its surrounds; - securing the infrastructure improvements required to support the development of sites and their future occupiers; - showcasing Wandsworth Town Centre's assets; - responding positively to the character of the area and its heritage; - supporting community integration; - securing what is needed from development sites to support these wider, more 'public realm' related opportunities; - improving the wider environment; - supporting the vitality and viability of the Town Centre; and - creating a place to be proud of.
+- attracting inward investment and providing confidence to existing and potential new businesses that Wandsworth Town Centre is the place to be; - securing investment in the public realm to enhance the visual attractiveness and accessibility of both Wandsworth Town Centre and its surrounds; - securing the infrastructure improvements required to support the development of sites and their future occupiers; - showcasing Wandsworth Town Centre's assets; - creating a greater sense of place through the enhancement and celebration of its heritage; - supporting community integration; - securing what is needed from development sites to support these wider, more 'public realm' related opportunities; - improving the wider environment and enhancing biodiversity; - supporting the vitality and viability of the Town Centre; and - creating a place to be proud of.

-How does this link with the emerging Local Plan and Wandsworth Town Area Strategy?
+How does this link with the emerging Local Plan, the Wandsworth Town Area Strategy and the Wandle Delta SPD?

-- 1.7 The Framework is complementary to the emerging Local Plan and the Wandsworth Town Area Strategy within it.
+- 1.7 The Framework is complementary to the emerging Local Plan, the Wandsworth Town Area Strategy within it and the adopted Wandle Delta SPD.
 The Framework does not involve the allocation of land for development but rather provides a way to 'stitch' the individual sites together in a coherent way.
 The vision and objectives of the emerging Local Plan have been used to guide the Framework as these are relevant to the achievement of positive place-making.
 To this end this Framework uses the same three overarching themes within the emerging Local Plan of:

 - People First

 - Place-making

-- Smart Growth
+- Inclusive Growth